Eat Like a Local: Foods to Try in Buenos Aires

 A picada is the Argentine equivalent of a charcuterie plate.
 A platter filled with delicious salamis, ham (boy, do Argentines love their ham), cheeses, pickled vegetables, behold the picada.
 Great for parties where you don't want to actually cook for your friends but still look fancy, or to snack on while you sip on a large glass of Malbec.

-Holy queso, provoleta, you HAVE to try provoleta.
-What is provoleta?
+Holy queso, provoleta!
+You have to try provoleta.
+What is it, you ask?
 It's a disc of provolone cheese put straight on the grill in a special dish.
 Once it's good and melted, maybe with some oregano and crushed red pepper sprinkled on top, it's served up hot.
 If you're eating at a parilla in town, order it as a starter to go along with your chorizo or sweetbreads, you won't regret it!

 Steak & Parillada

-Lomo, bife de chorizo, entraña, tira de asado, ojo de bife... red meat is king in Argentina.
+Lomo, bife de chorizo, entraña, tira de asado, ojo de bife... red meat is king in Argentina and is without a doubt the most famous Argentinian food.
 A few years ago a study said that Argentines consume 127 kilos of meat every year.
 That's a lot of beef!
 I'm sorry vegetarians.
 I'm also sorry for that time you went to a restaurant in Buenos Aires and informed the waiter you were a vegetarian and he shrugged and suggested ham.
 They know not what they do.

 My favorite cut is lomo, or tenderloin, from Desnivel in San Telmo.
 They have one on the menu that is drenched in a creamy mustard sauce.
 It is heaven.
 If you're a carnivore, you're in the right place.
 If you really want to commit, order a parillada.
 You'll be brought a tiny grill for the table, topped with a variety of cuts of meat.
 It's best shared with the entire table.